arschles/www/content/about.md

 I'm a software engineer at Microsoft interested in cloud technologies, distributed computing and programming languages.
 I'm currently working on making [WebAssembly](https://webassembly.org/) (commonly referred to as "WASM") run very well in the cloud.
 Beyond WASM, some of the technologies I currently use most are [Rust](https://rust-lang.org), [Go](https://golang.org), and [Kubernetes](https://kubernetes.io).

-I have also [spoken at conferences](/speaking) extensively on a wide variety of topics to various audiences.
+I have [spoken at conferences](/speaking) extensively on a wide variety of topics to various audiences, and have served as program chair at one of the [largest conferences of its kind](https://gophercon.com) in the world.

 ## Projects